jaypipes/articles/db/uuid-vs-integer.md

 And suffer it did.

-Even on the "small" initial database sizes, schema design "B" performed around **11% worse** than schema design "A".
-The "medium" initial database size was around **30% worse** and the "large" initial database size was around **21% worse** than schema design "A".
+Even on the "small" initial database sizes, schema design "B" performed around **28% worse** than schema design "A".
+The "medium" initial database size was around **20% worse** and the "large" initial database size was more than a whopping **70% worse** than schema design "A".

-We see that the 4X increase in secondary index record size results in terrible performance when so much fewer index pages can be spooled into memory compared to the schema designs with smaller primary key column types.
+We see that the 4X increase in secondary index record size results in terrible performance when so many fewer index pages can be spooled into memory compared to the schema designs with smaller primary key column types.

 Interestingly, we see that schema design "C" actually **performs better** than